Large Language Models Are Effective Human Annotation Assistants, But Not Good Independent Annotators: Making Event Annotation Realistic

-While human annotators excel at reference resolution and aligning extracted information, machine coding can handle larger inputs, enhancing data collection efficiency and scalability~\cite{6284096, King_Lowe_2003}.
-The Uppsala Conflict Data Project Georeferenced Event Data, one of the earliest event datasets relying on human labour, covers only fewer than 300,000 events in over twenty years~\cite{fff7b163-d724-3ebd-8562-84151d5aa987}.
-In comparison, automated data processes like the \abr{gdelt} Project collect trillions of datapoints~\cite{gdelt}.
+An important but complex step in data processing is cross-document coreference resolution~\cite{grosz-sidner-1986-attention}: finding unique incidents from duplicate and conflicting documents.
+While humans excel at this step, machines handle larger inputs and improve efficiency and scalability~\cite{King_Lowe_2003, 6284096}.
+The Uppsala Conflict Data Project, one of the earliest event dataset programs, covers fewer than \num{300000} events with human labor.
+In comparison, automated processes like \abr{gdelt}~\cite{leetaru2013gdelt} collect trillions of events despite starting later.
+Such datasets enable organizations to monitor trends and detect anomalies, driving lasting impact in their communities.